-Applicants who have been notified of admission may contact an admissions counsellor at the College by calling (780)465-8383 or 1-800-661-TKUC(8582).
-A registration worksheet must be submitted.
-A \$200 Tuition Deposit is required for the fall term only.
+Applicants who have been notified of admission may contact an admissions counsellor at the University College by calling (780)465-8383 or 1-800-661-TKUC(8582).
+A registration worksheet and \$200 Tuition Deposit must be submitted for the term in which a student was admitted.

 The Tuition Deposit is applied against the student's tuition.
-The Deposit is only refundable on receipt of written cancellation of registration no later than July 31.
-Registration is completed by attendance on designated Registration days, completion of all Registry procedures, and payment of fees at the Registry.
-See Notification and Acceptance of
+The Deposit is due by June 15 for the Fall term and November 30 for the Winter term (or two weeks after the date of admission listed on the Letter of Admission).
+The Deposit is only refundable on receipt of written cancellation of registration no later than July 31 (for the Fall term) or December 1 (for the Winter term).